Helen Mason

 Helen leads the Economic Evaluation programme of work and supports the economic component of a large number of clinical trials funded by the National Institute for Health Research.
-She has also received research funding from the MRC, ESRC and CSO for methodological research using contingent valuation and Q methodology to explore societal values on health care resources allocation, particularly in the area of the provision of life extending treatments for people with terminal illness.
+She has also received research funding from the MRC, ESRC, and CSO for methodological research using contingent valuation and Q methodology to explore societal values on healthcare resource allocation, particularly in the area of the provision of life-extending treatments for people with terminal illness.

 Helen regularly lectures on the Health Economics module on the MPH and is a guest lecturer on the MSc Health Economics at the University of York.